 where $\eta=e^{-\Gamma t(2\bar{n}+1)}$.
 Accordingly, the thermal bath shows its dissipative effects on the system.
-After passing the system through the beamsplitter $BS_2$, the final state of the system is
+It might seem that the thermal bath leaves the system in a mixed state at first glance, but we will discuss in the next section that the state \eqref{c1-tdm} could be entirely coherent in certain conditions.
+After passing the system through the second Hadamard gate, the final state of the system is

-Here, the system has the stationary position and momentum quadratures $\langle X^2\rangle$ and $\langle P^2\rangle$, respectively.
-The latter can be calculated using the equation (\ref{c1-fdm}) in the ohmic regime as

-Since, both position and momentum quadratures are time-independent, the heat $\delta Q$ exchanged through the process is zero according to the equation (\ref{change-heat}).
-Therefore, the two common approaches discussed before, reach the same expression for the second law of thermodynamics \mbox{(equation (\ref{Slaw}))} in this case.
-In this regard, the entropy change is thermodynamically meaningful and well-defined.
+The master equation \eqref{ME} is well-known and broadly used for qubit dynamics up to this day \cite{Bre,Vacc,Hall}.
+Now we used this master equation for system-bath interaction in a quantum circuit that acts as an interferometer.
+After the interaction, the non-diagonal elements of the density matrix approach to zero ($\eta\rightarrow 0$ in equation \eqref{c1-tdm}).
+But this does not necessarily show the coherence is lost.
+The second Hadamard in the circuit creates the interference terms, following us to observe the system's coherence through the changes in the interference patterns (non-diagonal elements are not zero at $\eta\rightarrow 0$ in equation \eqref{c1-fdm}).
+Also, we are going to track the thermodynamic parameters (especially entropy) through this process and search for the roots of coherence loss in quantum thermodynamics.